Phulpur Upazila

 Phulpur (ফুলপুর) is an upazila of Mymensingh District in the Division of Mymensingh, Bangladesh.
+Phulpur Town serves as the administrative center and main town of Phulpur Upazila.

 Demographics

 According to the 2022 Bangladeshi census, Phulpur Upazila had 86,692 households and a population of 351,001.
 11.22% of the population were under 5 years of age.
 Phulpur had a literacy rate (age 7 and over) of 66.66%: 67.41% for males and 65.97% for females, and a sex ratio of 94.89 males for 100 females.
 49,664 (14.15%) lived in urban areas.

 Administration

 Phulpur Upazila is divided into Phulpur Municipality and ten union parishads: Balia, Baola, Payari, Phulpur, Rahimganj, Rambhadrapur, Rupasi, Singheshwar, Chhandhara, and Bhaitkandi.

 Phulpur Municipality is subdivided into 9 wards and 12 mahallas.